Epoch-2026-2027/Learning_Phase/Task-1/Subtask-1/Report.md

 * He/Kaiming (Normal) Initialisation `torch.utils.init.kaiming_normal_()` - Fill the weights with values using a Kaiming normal distribution.
 &emsp;&emsp; $$\text{std} = \sqrt{\frac{2}{(1 + \text{negative slope}^2) \times fan_{in}}}$$
 * Orthogonal Initialisation `torch.utils.init.orthogonal_()` - Fill the weights with a (semi) orthogonal matrix.

-* Any other kind of initialisation mitigates the exploding gradients that mess with the training as seen in Gaussian initialisation!

 The loss history for them are as below...
 <table>